Commonwealth approvals (EPBC)

 We’re committed to the survival of this unique Victorian hybrid tree.
 As part of preparing the PER specialists conducted a comprehensive study into the distribution of the Studley Park Gum, helping us to know more about this tree than ever before.
 We’ll also be implementing a Studley Park Gum Management Framework – the first of its kind for the tree.

-To view the Studley Park Gum Management Framework - click here PDF, 4.3 MB.
+To view the Studley Park Gum Management Framework click here PDF, PDF, 1.4 MB .

 Conditions set by the Federal Minister for the Environment require us to have offsets for the amount of native vegetation that will be cleared in place before construction starts at Simpson Barracks.
 NELP will need to provide the Commonwealth Government with evidence the offset has been established and that it meets Victorian Government Guidelines.

-In addition to the offset program required by the Commonwealth Government, NELP is proposing through the EES approval process in Victoria for the loss to be managed through one of Victoria’s largest ever tree planting programs – with a target of achieving a net gain in canopy cover by 2045.
+In addition to the offset program required by the Commonwealth Government, NELP is delivering one of the largest tree planting programs for a major transport project in Victoria.
+More than 30,000 trees will be planted along and near North East Link achieving a net gain in tree canopy cover by 2045.
+More information about the project’s tree planting program is on our website here.

 A copy of the Federal Minister for the Environment’s approval, including the full conditions the project will need to meet are available on the Department of the Environment and Energy EPBC referrals website here epbcnotices.environment.gov.au/referralslist under referral number 2018/8142.